Close to 3 million have fled fighting in Ukraine

 Another woman, who did not give her name, was going back to Odessa with her toddler.
 "We want to go home," she said as she crossed the border into Ukraine.

-(Additional reporting by Branko Filipovic in Siret, Fedja Grulovic in Isaccea, Pawel Florkiewicz in Warsaw, Krisztina Than in Budapest and Jan Lopatka in Prague; Writing by Gwladys Fouche; Editing by Janet Lawrence)
+(Additional reporting by Branko Filipovic in Siret, Fedja Grulovic in Isaccea, Pawel Florkiewicz in Warsaw, Krisztina Than in Budapest, Jan Lopatka in Prague and Stephanie Nebehay in Geneva; Writing by Gwladys Fouche; Editing by Janet Lawrence, Alexandra Hudson)

 ((gwladys.fouche@tr.com; +47 21 04 05 53; Reuters Messaging: Twitter handle: @gfouche))